Today’s post adds to my series about Whippet mixes. I’m focusing on the Whippet Jack Russell mix: a cross between two very popular dog breeds.

 As a general rule, a Jackawhip will likely be smaller than a purebred Whippet and larger than a Jack Russel, though the size of any mixed breed dog can of course vary.

-Here’s a snapshot of
+Here’s a snapshot of the Jackawhip:

 - Weight: 14lbs to 40lbs (6.3 kg to 18.1kg)